tcnksm/ghr/README.md

 $ brew install ghr
 ```

-If you are in another platform, please install binary from [relase page](https://github.com/tcnksm/ghr/releases) and place it in `$PATH` directory.
+If you are in another platform, download binary from [relase page](https://github.com/tcnksm/ghr/releases) and place it in `$PATH` directory.

 ## Contribution